How to Enjoy Theatre From the Comfort of Your Own Home.

 Firstly Turning To Musical Theatre:

 1) Lambert Jackson and the Theatre Cafe are working together to put on a festival of paid, live streamed concerts to ensure that actors keep working.
-It will be an extensive series of intimate,piano vocal concerts streamed live from the Theatre cafe for £7.50 a concert.
-They started on Monday 23rd. and the week of the 30th March line up includes Aimee Atkinson, Jordan Luke Gaga and Marisha Wallace.
+It is an extensive series of intimate, piano vocal concerts streamed live for £7.50 a concert.
 Check out twitter at @LJProds or @thetheatrecafe for the full line up.
+The series finishes on 29th May 2020 with Beverley Knight as the grand finalie.

 2) Broadway HD is a theatre streaming service.
 It normally costs $8.99 a month but the company have introduced a 7 day free trial.
 The shows include Kinky Boots, Memphis, The Toxic Avenger as well as the likes of Sutton Foster in concert and more.
 Visit their website here.